genossen/peoples-permacomputer/README.md

   See [this fedi reference](https://retro.social/@permacomputer/112469206126820567).

-Each of these four approaches manages to present a view of the fundamentals of computing from a different perspective.
-It seems to us, at least, that there are various competing demands that must be balanced delicately in order to run a community organisation.
-There is no 'one size fits all'.

-A mnemonic can be derived from the four computer models we humbly offer up to solve your computing woes:

-- THE DREAM
-- THE OLDER BROTHER
-- THE SALVAGE
-- THE CHEAP + NASTY

-to be continued...

 ## Adventures in the traditions of computation

 We seem to take it for granted that a computer in everyone's hand just